jjlg90/ms1-v2/README.md

 * About me: introduction, motivation, relevant personal info, education.
 * Skills: progress bars with showcasing diverse skills grouped in 4 categories: Coding, Languages, IT and Culinary.
 * Experience: timeline with a work history list.
 * Education: five image links to external websites for every relevant institution attended.
-Name of the institute, title aquired and date of studies below written below.
+Name of the institute, title aquired and date of studies written below.

 ### Skeleton
 For the wireframes, Figma software has been used to lay out the foundations of the website.